Ska Against Racism Tour: Impact of the Tour

 Mike Park stated, "what we're hoping with this tour is to maybe educate about the history of ska, but also hit an age group that's really impressionable.
 I know a lot of these kids are just here to see the music, but if we can get a small percentage to really get involved, become proactive, and volunteer their time with youth centers and demonstrate against Klans in their area--whatever.
 Just to become more educated."
 Chuck Wren, the radio and street promotion for the tour, said he didn't think it would change the world but that on balance it was a good thing: "I think part of the reason for the tour is to bring some awareness and to hand out literature from the different organizations and to raise money as well."

 According to the Blue Meanies, few of the bands playing in the tour were committed to the message.
-The tour had very little emphasis on racism, bands would occasionally say "Racism sucks," but that's it.
+Park stated that, "[The tour had] very little emphasis on racism...we say periodically in the set 'Racism sucks,' but that's it."
 Park was disappointed in the outcome of the tour but he confessed that there was no time to get things properly organized.
 Despite the disappointment, the tour donated $23,000 to Anti-Racism Action and the National Council of Churches' Burned Churches Fund.
 It included 100 percent of the profits from official Ska Against Racism merchandise—about $7,000—and the $15,000 that was left over after the bands took their cut.